 'The Galaxy' module considers in detail the basic physical processes that operate in galaxies, using our own Galaxy as an example.

 We consider the gravitational dynamics and interactions of star systems, and how their motions can be described mathematically.
 The contents of the interstellar medium are described, and models are used to represent how the abundances of chemical elements have changed during the lifetime of the Galaxy.
 We investigate how dark matter can be studied using rotation curves of galaxies, and through the way that gravitational lensing by dark matter affects light.
-The various topics are then put together to provide an overview of the structure and characteristics of the Milky Way.The course will start in 2017/18 Semester B (January to March 2018).
-Lectures will be held on Thursday afternoons in Graduate Centre room 2.04, between 1400 and 1600.
-Each lecture will be followed immediately by a 1 hour tutorial, finishing at 1700.
+The various topics are then put together to provide an overview of the structure and characteristics of the Milky Way.The course will start in 2018/19 Semester B and will run for 11 consecutive weeks from January to March 2019.
+Lectures will be held at the Queen Mary Mile End Campus on Tuesday evenings in Graduate Centre room 2.22, between 1800 and 2000.
+Each lecture will be followed immediately by a 1 hour tutorial, finishing at 2100.

 Syllabus and reading list